peteshadbolt/qy/README.md

 qy depends on [numpy](http://numpy.org) and [matplotlib](http://matplotlib.org).
 I am trying to avoid dependency on [SciPy](http://scipy.org), but some functions (`$ grep -rl "scipy" ./`) still need it.
 You will need [cython](http://cython.org) and [SWIG](http://swig.org) if you want to compile from source.

-will root out files which have leftover Scipy dependencies.

 ####Windows
 I am periodically building windows installers.
 You can download them [here](https://github.com/peteshadbolt/qy/tree/master/dist).
 Under windows using [mingw32](http://www.mingw.org/), the following commands seem to do the job when building from source: